tangollama/cis411_lab1/labreports/LAB_TheIbinator.md

 What archictural pattern(s) will you employee to support each of these needs?
 What will the benefits and consequences be?
 Why are changes needed at all?
 Justify your answers.

 I beleive the best architectural pattern to employ in this situation would be to use a Master SLave Architecture.
-With all of these new changes there will be a major need for increased dedicated tasks to specific servers that are available.
-By having dedicated servers for specific tasks, this will reduce the latency due to the largely increasing data amounts.
-Without any changes made to the existing system, the database will be extremely lagged and have latency issues.
-PErformance will decrease severely, so dedicated tasks for servers will make it so the servers dont have to sort through all the information at once
+With all of these new changes, there will be a major need for increased dedicated tasks to specific servers that are available.
+By having dedicated servers for specific tasks, this will reduce the latency, due to the largely increasing data amounts.
+Without any changes made to the existing system, the database will be extremely lagged and have latency issues.Because performance will decrease severely, dedicated tasks for servers will make it so the servers dont have to sort through all the information at once.

 # Extra Credit
 1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).